Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Mentors Recommendation

-This endpoint recommends mentors to the logged in user.
+This API retrieves mentor recommendations for the logged in user.

 **Endpoint:**`/mentor/recommendation/`